azlux/botamusique/README.md

 </details>

 ## Configuration
 Please copy `configuration.example.ini` into `configuration.ini`, follow the instructions in the file and uncomment options you would like to modify.
+You don't need all sections, you can copy only wanted parts.
+For example, if you only need `host` you also need the section entry `[server]` into your file... and that all, it's enought.

 Please DO NOT MODIFY `configuration.default.ini`, since options undefined in `configuration.ini` will fall back into `configuration.default.ini`.
 This file will be constantly overridden in each update.

 We list some basic settings for you to quickly get things working.